 If you have any experience at all with anxiety, you already know how many forms it can take on.
 Traveling with anxiety of any kind is the same way- it can be a completely different experience from one person to the next.
 For some, it’s soothing to look out the window of a plane and see the pillowy clouds beneath them.
 For others, the idea of being trapped in a gigantic flying metal box thousands of feet in the air is, well, their worst nightmare.

-Whether you suffer from a fear of heights, fear of flying, travel anxiety, social anxiety, or if just the thought of trying to navigate your way through an airport makes your hands clam up, here are six things I’ve personally done to help combat feeling anxious while on the road.
+Whether you suffer from a fear of heights, fear of flying, travel anxiety, social anxiety, or if just thinking about trying to navigate your way through an airport (alone or otherwise) makes your hands clam up- here are six simple things I’ve personally done to help combat feeling anxious while on the road.

 Focus On the Positives!

 It’s really difficult in the moment, but try to redirect your mind to think about why you’re even taking a trip in the first place.
 Are you visiting family or friends?
 Traveling for work?
 Maybe you’re even just traveling for fun.
 Whatever your reason may be, remember that you wouldn’t have even booked the ticket if you didn’t want to be there, and as soon as you get through this uncomfortable portion of actually getting to your destination, you’ll be back to having fun.

 When I was so anxious for my first solo flight (literally cried when my boyfriend dropped me off at the airport), I felt really defeated.
 I had built up this idea that solo travel to be so amazing, but how could I expect go abroad one day or even just take a trip longer than three days if I couldn’t take a short flight alone without freaking out?

 The truth is, it’s totally normal to feel this way.
 I ended up having a ton of fun on that trip, but I just needed to refocus myself and keep pushing through.
 Chances are, you do too!